Home

 during this period I was, for example, employed as the Furniture

-Technician in what was then the Furniture Department at Edinburgh
+Technician in the Furniture Department at Edinburgh

 College of Art, and as the workshop manager at the Children's Museum of